austozi/selfhosted/vaultwarden/README.md

 Read the [Vaultwarden Wiki](https://github.com/dani-garcia/vaultwarden/wiki) for the hardening guide.
 The following are adaptations for use with the [SWAG image](https://github.com/linuxserver/docker-swag).

-Copy the .local files to /path/to/swag/config/fail2ban/filter.d/.
+Copy the *.local files to /path/to/swag/config/fail2ban/filter.d/.

 Jails are defined in ./config/fail2ban/jail.local, **NOT** in ./config/fail2ban/jail.d/vaultwarden(-admin).local as suggested by the Vaultwarden Wiki.

-Be sure to mount the log directory for the Vaultwarden container to the SWAG container:
+Mount the log directory for the Vaultwarden container to the SWAG container, by adding the following to the docker-compose.yml file for the SWAG container:

 ```
 volumes:
+  # vaultwarden_log_path:swag_log_path
   - "/path/to/vaultwarden/config/log:/config/log/vaultwarden:ro"
 ```